1.) Never Drink and Drive.................

 * Become familiar with the snowmobile you ride

-* Operate at safe and reasonable speeds and within your own abilities and experience
+* Operate at safe and reasonable speeds and within your own abilities and

 * Avoid traveling on unfamiliar frozen bodies of water